xohail/Eugene-code-challenge/README.md

 1. A doctor can have multiple specialities
 2. A doctor can be working at multiple clinics
-3. Limited or defined number of medical tests can be taken
+3. Limited or defined number of medical tests (test names) are available
-4. A single test can be undertaken by one doctor only
+4. A single test can be undertaken by one doctor at one clinic only
 5. Forms will be filled properly

 ## Available operations